wkpelt/Villebot/README.md

 # Villebot
 A multiple-choice question bot for ViLLE

-Libraries PySimpleGUI, pyautogui and pyperclip are required.
+Use pip3 install to get libraries PySimpleGUI, pyautogui, tkinter, pyperclip are required.
+(Python 3!)